 Since September 2013, Mr Paul Sanderson (40s) previously a deputy head and director of curriculum at Gordonstoun.
 Originally from Northern Ireland, he was educated at Banbridge Academy before studying evolutionary biology and genetics at St Andrews University.
 Postgrad qualifications from Oxford (PGCE) and Cambridge (MPhil).
 Taught at Lancaster Royal Grammar, Oundle and Carr Hill High before joining Gordonstoun as housemaster.

-Drawn to the school’s modest size
+Drawn to the school’s modest size (around

 Special Education Needs